dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

 * -B is the binary architecture
 * -I the inpurt target

-Once converted into binary elf, it can be linked to the kernel like any other compiled file, to do that just add the output file to the linker command:
+Once converted into binary elf, it can be linked to the kernel like any other compiled file, in this case we just need to add the output file to the linker command:

 ```bash
 ld -n -o build/kernel.bin -T src/linker.ld <other_kernel_files> font.o -Map build/kernel.map